sjijon/estimate-emergence-from-data/Fig1-2_Emergence/Readme.md

 - `Plot_Results_Emergence`
     <br> Script plotting Figures 1 (Alpha) and 2 (COVID-19):
-    - Epidemic curve from the case data and the
+    - Epidemic curve from the case data
     - Violin plots for the estimates of the emergence date
     - Violin plots for the results from previous studies:
         - <strong>Alpha variant in the UK:</strong> We compare our results to i) an updated version of the results on emergence presented in (Czuppon et al., 2021), by setting R=1.9 (as in Hill et al., instead of 2.5) and using a negative-binomial distribution for the secondary infections (instead of Poisson) and ii) the tMRCA estimated by (Hill et al., 2021; personal communication).